michaella23/bootcamp-collab/CONTRIBUTING.md

 workflow of contributing to
 **Open Source Projects**.
 This way you build experience which will help you build confidence which will empower you to go out there and contribute to real world **Open Source Projects**.
+## Languages Used
+This is the first collaborative project we have done in the [Scrimba Bootcamp](https://scrimba.com/bootcamp).
+We are using HTML, CSS, Vanilla JavaScript and Markdown.
+Our hope is that anyone - whether they have just started learning to code, or have been doing it for a while, can feel confident to contribute.
 ## How to Contribute
 Here are a couple of **videos** created by our awesome project maintainer **Micha** that show you how to contribute:
 1. How to contribute to the project: <https://www.loom.com/share/1641443280924a049ab4a1d38f548680>